rainjs/rainjs/doc/source/server/messaging_intents.rst

         "action": "SHOW_CHAT",
         "category": "com.rain.test.general",
         "type": "view",
-        "provider": "missing_intent"
+        "view": "missing_intent"
     },
     ....

-For this kind of intents provider is matched against a component viewId.
+For this kind of intents view is matched against a component viewId.
 If the viewId is not found than the registration process will throw an error.

 Intents mapped on server side code